microsoft/coe-starter-kit/coe-cli/docs/help/aa4am/maker/add.md

 #### -g, --group

 The Azure Active Directory (AAD) Makers group created during install.
-This user group will allow the Advanced Maker to access the Variable Group required to run Azure DevOps pipelines and share access to the Advanced Maker administration application.
+This user group will allow the Maker to access the Variable Group required to run Azure DevOps pipelines and share access to the Maker administration application.

 Note the user running this command must be the creator or owner of the AAD group.
 The [Add or remove group owners in Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-accessmanagement-managing-group-owners) provides more information.

 #### --aad <name>

 The Azure Active Directory service principal application created during install.
-The user will be used to create the service connection to a advanced maker development environment.
+The user will be used to create the service connection to a maker development environment.

 Note the user running this command must be the creator or owner of the AAD application.
 The [Manage user assignment for an app in Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/assign-user-or-group-access-portal) provides more information.